Accounting Journal Entries Definition

 It may be necessary to attach extensive documentation to the journal entry, to prove why it is being recorded; at a minimum, provide a brief description of the journal entry.

 Special Types of Accounting Journal Entries

-A reversing journal entry is one that is either reversed manually in the following accounting period, or which is automatically reversed by the accounting software in the following accounting period.
+A reversing journal entry is one that is either reversed manually in the following reporting period, or which is automatically reversed by the accounting software in the following reporting period.

 Accounting Journal Entry Examples

 Arnold Corporation sells a product to a customer for $1,000 in cash.
 This results in revenue of $1,000 and cash of $1,000.
 Arnold must record an increase of the cash (asset) account with a debit, and an increase of the revenue account with a credit.
 The entry is:

 Arnold Corporation also buys a machine for $15,000 on credit.
 This results in an addition to the Machinery fixed assets account with a debit, and an increase in the accounts payable (liability) account with a credit.
 The entry is:

 |Machinery - Fixed Assets||15,000|